warp-ds/tech-docs/docs/components/select/elements.md

 ### Validation

-Selects can communicate to the user whether the current value is invalid.
+w-select can communicate to the user whether the current value is invalid.
 Implement your own validation logic in your app and set the `invalid` prop to display it as invalid.

 `invalid` is often paired with `hint` to provide feedback to the user about the error.